-Production Support is necessary because it closes the gap between developers/technical department and the end user.
-We receive requests from an end user, analyse the request and respond with the best possible solution.
+Production Support is necessary because it closes the gap between the developers/technical department and the end-user.
+We receive requests from an end-user, analyse the request and respond with the best possible solution.
 We delve into the technology and make fixes, updates or changes to the applications and systems.
 It’s a really important role for maintaining scheduled jobs and analysing applications.

 I'm very excited to go and implement what I’ve learnt in training and continue to develop my knowledge and skills, and I’ve always been interested in working in tech.

 I think it’s also important for more women to work in Production Support.
 Men and women can have different thought processes and having diverse teams encourage a range of ideas and different ways of solving problems.

 I want to be a subject matter expert and lead a team.
 I’ve led some teams in college, but I want to prove my leadership skills and there’s always scope to improve.
 I enjoy learning and I would like to increase my technical knowledge and learn more technologies.

 My advice is to soak up the knowledge the trainers share and to complete all the tasks they give you as they’re important.
 Put in 100% effort, be positive throughout and keep learning!